RedisLabs/redislabs-docs/content/rs/databases/durability-ha/clustering.md

     commands are not allowed across slots.
 The following multi-key commands **are allowed** across slots: DEL, MSET, MGET, EXISTS, UNLINK, TOUCH

-    In Active-Active databases, multi-key commands can only be run on keys that are in the same slot.
+    In Active-Active databases, write multi-key commands (DEL, MSET, UNLINK) can only be run on keys that are in the same slot.
+    In Active-Active databases, the following multi-key commands **are allowed** across slots: MGET, EXISTS, TOUCH

     Commands that affect all keys or keys that match a specified pattern are allowed in a clustered database, for example: FLUSHDB, FLUSHALL, KEYS